uniibu/remix-ide/docs/ai.md

 When you type a space or a new line, the RemixAI Assistant will propose some code.
 The proposed code is a technique called, **code completion**.
 The RemixAI Assistant's suggested code will take into account what has already been written in the file.

 The switch to activate it is at the bottom left of the Main Panel when a file is active.
 Once activated, suggests code using MistralAI LLM.
+For **code completion** there is no choice of LLM.

 ![Remix AI Copilot button.](images/ai/a-ai-switch.png)